LucasDelfino92/morrowindsharp/main.md

 # MOD KEYBINDINGS

-> This section includes mods from the optional sections of the guide.
+> This section includes keybindings for mods from the guide add-on.

 This is a handy reference table which will hopefully help you have a better idea of what new hotkeys are available to you, having followed this guide from beginning to end.